+Tyverb has no influence on the ability to drive and use machines.
 A detrimental effect on such activities cannot be predicted from the pharmacology of lapatinib.
-The clinical status of the patient and the adverse event profile of lapatinib should be borne in mind when considering the patient's ability to perform tasks that require judgement, motor or cognitive skills.
+The clinical status of the patient and the safety profile of lapatinib should be borne in mind when considering the patient's ability to perform tasks that require judgement, motor or cognitive skills.